Skip to main content

 70th Welcome Event

-Members of the class of 1955 are invited to this first special event at Grinnell House.
-Please join your classmates as we begin our weekend of reconnecting.
+Members of the class of 1955 are invited to join your Reunion Planning Committee and classmates as we kick off this weekend of reconnecting.

 1955